adamsilver/adamsilver.io-jekyll/_posts/2014-08-11-the-disadvantages-of-single-page-applications.md

 ## 10. Loading indicators

-Browsers show a loading indicator during page load.
-SPAs use AJAX to load pages and so we need to implement a custom one.
-This requires extra work.
+Browsers show a loading indicator when the page is loading.
+But, SPAs use AJAX to load pages, so we need to implement a custom one which is more work.

 Also, the browser's indicator displays *progress*.
-That is, a user can tell how long until the request finishes.
+That is, a user can tell how long until the page loads.
 JS can only state that something is loading, not how long left there is.
-This leads users to request the link again.
+This leads to users clicking the link again which exacerbates problem 3.

 Furthermore, the user's browser provides a predictable and familiar loading indicator, no matter which website they visit.
 When we use JS to do this, we break the third of Henny Swan’s [UX principles](https://www.smashingmagazine.com/2015/02/bbc-iplayer-accessibility-case-study/#ux-principles), *design with familiarity in mind*.

 ## 11. It's going to fail

 [Everyone has JS, Right?](http://kryogenix.org/code/browser/everyonehasjs.html) explains that JS can fail in many ways.
 Maybe it doesn't load.
-Maybe it the browser doesn't recognise the script and fails.
+Maybe the browser doesn't recognise the script and fails.
 SPAs *depend* on many different enhancements, and they tend not to conform to [Progressive Enhancement](/articles/progressively-enhanced-javascript/).
 This means when it does fail, the resulting experience will be a blank page.

 ## 12. They're probably slower

 Given that they require a whole load of extra code to load and fix all these issues, it's probably going to be slower.
-And remember, [AJAX is not always more performant](/articles/designing-for-performance/).
+And [don't assume AJAX is always faster](/articles/designing-for-performance/).

 ## Summary

-Ironically, SPAs are harder to design and harder to build.
-And yet, they typically produce slow, disagreeable experiences for users.
+Ironically, SPAs are harder to both design and build.
+And yet, they typically produce slow, disagreeable and exclusive experiences.

-Twitter, Lifehacker and Delicious have reverted to traditional architectures because of these issues which you can read about in:
+Twitter, Lifehacker and Delicious have reverted to traditional architectures because of these issues which you can read in:

 - [Improving performance on Twitter](https://blog.twitter.com/2012/improving-performance-on-twittercom);
 - [Breaking The Web With Hash Bangs](http://isolani.co.uk/blog/javascript/BreakingTheWebWithHashBangs); and